stuartclayman/h264_over_bpp/README.md

 ## Info

-This contains java code to read H264 files, and send them using the BPP packet format.
+This contains java code to read H264 files, and send them using the BPP packet format, and do *Packet Trimming* during transmission.
 The receiver can print data or reconstruct a valid H264 stream to save.

-These programs can be used with an external virtualisation platform which can enact BPP behaviours to drop chunks under certain network conditions.
+These programs can be used with an external virtualisation platform which can enact BPP behaviours to do *Packet Trimming* in order to drop chunks under certain network conditions.

 The provided instance is the BPP Forwarder [included with this software](java/netfn/README.md)